Law Kwok-tai

 Law Kwok-tai (or transliterated as Lo Kwok Tai; 5 August 1929 – 1 September 2013) was a football coach and a Republic of China (Taiwan) international footballer, but born and spent his entire playing and coaching career in the British Hong Kong, a colony that geographically located in the southern China.
 Law retired as a professional footballer in 1976, aged 47.
 That season he was a player-manager.
 He coached until the 1990s, at aged 60s.
-At international level he played for Republic of China (Taiwan) in the Olympics as well as Asian Games and AFC Asian Cup.
+At international level, he played for Republic of China (Taiwan) in the Olympics as well as Asian Games and AFC Asian Cup.
 He also played for Hong Kong League XI in non-official match in Merdeka Tournament, as well as "Hong Kong Chinese" team in another friendly tournament, Ho Ho Cup.

 Club career

 At club level, Law played for Eastern of the Hong Kong First Division League.

 International career

 Law participated in the 1960 Olympics for the Republic of China (Taiwan, now played as Chinese Taipei).
 He played his only appearance in that tournament, against Brazil.

-He also played in 1960 and 1968 AFC Asian Cup, as well as 1958 Asian Games, where he won the goal medal.
+He also played in the 1960 and 1968 AFC Asian Cup, as well as 1958 Asian Games, where he won the goal medal.
 He scored against his native Hong Kong in 1968 AFC Asian Cup.

 He also represented Hong Kong League XI, a scratch team of the Hong Kong Football Association (HKFA) for 1957 Merdeka Tournament, a friendly tournament.
 The team was mainly composed of players from the football club Eastern, but most of them in fact ineligible to Hong Kong team, who already played for aforementioned Republic of China (Taiwan).

 He also represented another team Hong Kong Chinese team in 1959, against Costa Rican club Deportivo Saprissa in a friendly match and against Malayan Chinese team in the Ho Ho Cup.
 The team was selected by the Chinese Football Association of Hong Kong, a sub-association of HKFA, the Chinese Amateur Athletic Federation of Hong Kong and China National Football Association of Taiwan.